-The Golden Triangle Planning and Development District (GTPDD) organized under the Appalachian Development Act of 1965 and began operation on July 1, 1970.
-The GTPDD was officially recognized as a sub-state planning and development district on July 11, 1971, when Governor John Bell Williams signed Mississippi Executive Order Number 81.
-The GTPDD was formed for the purpose of improving and enlarging economic development and civic improvement in Choctaw, Clay, Lowndes, Noxubee, Oktibbeha, Webster and Winston counties.
+The Golden Triangle Planning and Development District (GTPDD) was organized under the Appalachian Development Act of 1965 and began operation on July 1, 1970.
+The GTPDD was officially recognized as a sub-state planning and development district on July 11, 1971, when Governor John Bell Williams signed Mississippi Executive The GTPDD was Order Number 81. formed for the purpose of improving and enlarging economic development and civic improvement in Choctaw, Clay, Lowndes, Noxubee, Oktibbeha, Webster and Winston counties.
 The Economic Development Administration has also recognized the GTPDD as an economic development district.

-On June 8, 1972, the Golden Triangle District and Development Planning received its corporate charter as a multicounty, multi-purpose, non-profit economic development corporation.
+On June 8, 1972, the Golden Triangle Planning and Development District received its corporate charter as a multicounty, multi-purpose, non-profit economic development corporation.
 This charter was revised on October 27, 1976.
-The major purpose of the planning and development district is to provide a planning single system of and programming efforts with a regional approach.
-Because of their multifunctional capability, many federal and development districts provide a wide range of technical assistance and services to the local municipalities and member counties.
+The major purpose of the planning and development district is to provide a single system of planning and programming efforts with a regional approach.
+Because of their multi-functional capability, many federal and development districts provide a wide range of technical assistance and services to the local municipalities and member counties.